By Ben Morris, MA

 RPA Daily News

-Ben Morris, MA, RPA, writes an archaeological column for the Daily News.
-He can be reached at 812-932-0298 or at email@example.com.
+Ben Morris, MA, RPA, writes archaeological and history-themed articles for The Daily News.
+He can be reached at 812-932-0298 or email@example.com.